MaoZiming/papers/4-distributed-systems/47-ciel.md

 * MapReduce and Dryad are for batch-oriented jobs.
 * Designed to maximize throughput, rather than minimizing job latency.
   * Job latency is important for iterative computations
-* No data-dependent control flow, so the work in each computation must be statically pre-determined.
+* **No data-dependent control flow**, so the work in each computation must be statically pre-determined.
 * CIEL is designed for coarse-grained parallelism across large data sets, as are MapReduce and Dryad.
 For fine-grained tasks, a work-stealing scheme is more appropriate

 ### Dynamic Task Graph